Customizing an automation rule or web action output email

 In these rules, in the Action section where the email message is configured, you can also use the variables from the table above to add additional user information.

-Click here to get an example of how to customize additional delivery settings in the Action section to notify the manager about created users and include employee login information.
+To get an example of how to customize additional delivery settings in the Action section to notify the manager about created users and include employee login information.
 So that the manager can print this email and give it to a new employee on his first day of work.
+Learn more in: How to customize Notify Manager email in bulk provisioning rules

 Comments